-ZSL’s Heather Koldewey manages the Chagos project overall, with Matthew Gollock leading on the pelagic fish studies and co-ordination from Rebecca Short.
+ZSL’s Heather Koldewey manages the Chagos project overall, with Matthew Gollock leading on the pelagic fish studies and co-ordination from Kirsty Richards.

 David Curnick is a PhD researcher at ZSL and University College London investigating the role of large marine protected areas as a conservation strategy for pelagic tunas and sharks.

-Audrey Blancart, Rebecca Short and Rudy Pothin are co-ordinating the community outreach programme.
+Audrey Blancart, Kirsty Richards and Rudy Pothin are co-ordinating the community outreach programme.